Ina Eloise Young: Life

-In Her Own Words
+In her own words

 Why, you see, it was this way.
 When I got through college the thing I knew most was sport.
 I knew baseball because my only brother had taught me that, I knew football, of course, from going to every game played at the University of Colorado while I was there, I knew golf and tennis, and I knew a lot about racing because my father was always keen about that, and I had heard it talked all my life.
 When five years ago I left college and began newspaper work, they set me to doing society.
 Well, I did it because there was no way out of it.
 But when they promoted me to suicides, murders, mine explosions and such things I breathed a silent prayer of thanksgiving.
 I did most of that strike out there in the mines alone, until the militia came in and the officers were afraid to have me go without an escort.
 I ride horseback and go everywhere that way.
 You know how a newspaper is - sometimes the right man is gone and they have to put in the wrong one.
 Well, out west they think more of women's ability than they do here, I guess.
 Anyway, they gave me a chance at sport.
 I love writing it.
 I have two assistants and we get along beautifully.
 No suffrage for me, thank you.
 Men rule the world and I guess they're going to for a while yet.
 They've been mighty good to me.
 I know, and if women had my destiny in their keeping I don't fancy I'd have such a good time as I do.
 I wouldn't change my place with any woman I know.
 My sister is a society girl-but I'm as happy and independent as a lark.
 They give me a big salary, six weeks vacation, my expenses paid all over with the ball team, and as courteous, considerate treatment, commend me to the sporting fraternity.
 Instinctively they know how to treat a woman.
 I ask no better society than that of sporting men.
 I've written up pugilists and prize fights, but I've yet to see one.
 Squeamish about it?
 Oh, no. I intend to see Battling Nelson at my first opportunity.
 Pugilists are manly and fine and brave, just like all other sporting men.